How to Run Android Apps on Windows 11 After WSA (Best Alternatives)

 The big limitation

 It’s not a general Android environment.
-It’s mainly for supported games.
+It’s focused on supported games, not “install anything like a phone.”

 Option C: Phone Link app streaming (Android phone + Windows 11 together)